Steve King: Immigration and multiculturalism

 King is a staunch opponent of immigration and multiculturalism.

 In April 2006, when asked if "the US economy simply couldn't function without" the presence of illegal immigrants, King said that he rejected that position "categorically".
 He said the 77.5 million people between the ages of 16 and 65 in the United States who are not part of the workforce "could be put to work and we could invent machines to replace the rest."
 In 2006, King called for an electrified fence on the US border, commenting that such fences were successful in containing livestock.

 In July 2013, speaking about proposed immigration legislation, King said of illegal immigrants: "For every one who's a valedictorian, there's another 100 out there who weigh 130 pounds—and they've got calves the size of cantaloupes because they're hauling 75 pounds of marijuana across the desert."
-Despite strong rebukes from both Democrats and other Republicans, including House Speaker John Boehner, who called his statements "ignorant" and "hateful", and House Majority Leader Eric Cantor, who called the comments "inexcusable", King defended his comments, saying he got the description from the border patrol.
+Despite strong rebukes from both Democrats and other Republicans, including John Boehner, the speaker of the U.S. House or Representatives, who called his statements "ignorant" and "hateful", and Eric Cantor, who called the comments "inexcusable".
+King defended his comments, saying he got the description from the border patrol.

-In July 2015, referencing HUD secretary Julián Castro's remarks on how poorly the Republican Party was doing with Hispanic voters, King responded, "What does Julian [sic] Castro know?
+In July 2015, referencing the remarks of Julián Castro, the secretary of the United States Department of Housing and Urban Development, on how poorly the Republican Party was doing with Hispanic voters, King responded, "What does Julian [sic] Castro know?
 Does he know that I'm as Hispanic and Latino as he?"
 King is neither Hispanic nor Latino by either family history or ethnic definition.

 In 2016, a journalist for the Iowa Starting Line reported that King displayed the Confederate flag on his office desk, although Iowa was part of the Union during the American Civil War.
 He removed it after a Confederate flag-waver later fatally shot two Iowa police officers.
 King attempted to block a bill that would remove Andrew Jackson and replace him with Harriet Tubman on the twenty-dollar bill.
 King praised Bernie Sanders numerous times for his view on immigration, saying they were "closer to mine than it is some of the presidential candidates on the Republican side."